quist00/python-humanities-lesson/episodes/03-index-slice-subset.md

 ## Challenge - Advanced Queries

-1. Select a subset of rows in the `eebo_df` DataFrame that contain data from the year 1540 and that contain page count values less than or equal to 8.
+1. Select a subset of rows in the `works_df` DataFrame that was published before 2010 and checked out less than five times.
 How many rows did you end up with?
 What did your neighbor get?

 2. You can use the `isin` command in Python to query a DataFrame based upon a list of values as follows.
 Notice how the indexing relies on a reference to